TechxArtisanStudio/Openterface/docs/product/minikvm/usb-switch.md

 !!! warning "Remember to eject the flash drive before toggling the switch"
     If the USB port is being used by a flash drive, ensure you eject the flash drive before toggling the switch to transfer the port's use to another computer.

+??? note "How to share a USB stick/disk between the Host and Target devices?"
+    Files can be transferred between the host and target by following these steps:

+    1. Mount a USB stick drive on the host when the small black switch is set to the side of the host's Type-C port.
+    2. Copy the files onto this mounted drive.
+    3. After copying, unmount the drive without physically unplugging it.
+    4. Flip the small black switch to the other side.
+This action switches the USB-A port's connection to the target.
+    5. Mount the USB stick on the target device and copy/move files off the drive, completing the transfer process of files from host to target.

+    This method can also be used in the opposite direction.

 !!!
 Note "User Guidance"
     - **Software Switch Priority**: Regardless of the hardware switch position, clicking the software switch will immediately change the circuit direction.